vishnu-kyatannawar/auto-liker-x/README.md

 - Monitors multiple LinkedIn company/personal pages
 - Automatically likes new posts
 - Finds last liked post and processes only newer posts
-- Processes posts from oldest to newest
-- Tracks processed posts to avoid duplicates
+- Uses LinkedIn's like status to avoid duplicates (no local storage)
 - Runs on a configurable schedule
 - Headless browser automation using Playwright
 - Persistent browser session - login once, no repeated verification
 - Detailed summary report after each run
+- CSV logging with IST timestamps

 ## Setup